rsz_2bonus_istock-1369838501

 Most banks and building societies accept bonus income when determining how much applicants can borrow for mortgage affordability purposes.
 The percentage of bonus income they accept varies considerably from lender to lender.

 Barclays for Intermediaries will use 100% of the two-year average for income multiple purposes.
 It also does not cap the bonus amount in line with a salary so borrowers can receive higher bonuses than their basic income.
-This means the lender can issue 5.5 times salary mortgages for single applicants earning over £75,000 or joint applicants earning over £100,000.
+This means the lender can issue mortgages of up to 5.5 times salary for single applicants earning over £75,000 or joint applicants earning over £100,000.

 It is more common for lenders to use 50% of bonus income.
 However, some lenders are more flexible, including specialist lenders like Hodge, as they will accept up to 100% of bonuses as an acceptable source of income for an affordability assessment.